 I am not afraid to take a risk

 I must confess that I am not afraid of taking risks.
 They are a part of my past experience.
 Early in my life, I was trained to jump out of perfectly good airplanes as a United States Army paratrooper.
-It was scary, full of risks, but we did it anyway.
-My military training taught me that is okay to be afraid.
+It was scary and full of risks, but we did it anyway.
+My military training taught me that it is okay to be afraid.
 The most important thing you learn during paratrooper training is how to deal with that fear.
 Jumpmasters train you to control your natural fear and manage the risk.
 You train until you are proficient.
 You know what you are doing.
 I have carried that training into other parts of my life.
 It has been beneficial.
-But even I need a reminder every now and then to pay more attention to the risks in my life and mitigate them accordingly.
+But even I need a reminder now and then to pay more attention to the risks in my life and mitigate them accordingly.

 We seem to idolize people who ignore the risk

 I notice nowadays that we seem to idolize people who ignore risks.
 They are becoming celebrities.
 All you need to do is scan the internet.
-You will find endless videos of people doing stupid things, taking on inappropriate risks.
+You will find endless videos of people doing stupid things and taking inappropriate risks.
 They are applauded for taking life ‘by the horns’.
 Some are parachuting off of buildings, others are getting too close to wild animals, and the especially stupid are eating and drinking things that are not safe.
 People eating tide pods are a simple example of this phenomenon.
 Who does that?
 Stupid people.
-The ones who do not understand anything about real risk.
+The ones who do not understand anything about actual risk.

 How I incorporated this billboard into my life